Expensify (NASDAQ:EXFY) Issues Quarterly Earnings Results

-Expensify (NASDAQ:EXFY – Get Rating) issued its earnings results on Thursday.
-The company reported ($0.04) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.07 by ($0.11), Briefing.com reports.
-The company had revenue of $43.47 million for the quarter, compared to the consensus estimate of $44.35 million.
-Expensify had a negative return on equity of 22.00% and a negative net margin of 27.34%.
-Expensify’s quarterly revenue was up 7.7% on a year-over-year basis.
-During the same quarter last year, the business posted $0.16 EPS.
+Expensify (NASDAQ:EXFY – Get Rating) announced its quarterly earnings results on Thursday.
+The company reported ($0.04) EPS for the quarter, missing analysts’ consensus estimates of $0.07 by ($0.11), Briefing.com reports.
+Expensify had a negative net margin of 27.34% and a negative return on equity of 22.00%.
+The company had revenue of $43.47 million during the quarter, compared to the consensus estimate of $44.35 million.
+The business’s revenue was up 7.7% compared to the same quarter last year.
+During the same period last year, the company earned $0.16 earnings per share.

-A number of research analysts recently issued reports on EXFY shares.
-JMP Securities decreased their price objective on shares of Expensify from $20.00 to $15.00 and set a “market outperform” rating for the company in a report on Friday.
-Morgan Stanley assumed coverage on shares of Expensify in a report on Tuesday, January 17th.
-They issued an “equal weight” rating and a $9.00 price target for the company.
+Several research analysts have weighed in on the company.
+JMP Securities lowered their price objective on Expensify from $20.00 to $15.00 and set a “market outperform” rating on the stock in a research report on Friday.
 Lake Street Capital started coverage on Expensify in a research note on Wednesday, December 7th.
 They set a “buy” rating and a $12.00 price objective on the stock.
-Finally, Piper Sandler decreased their target price on Expensify from $12.00 to $10.00 and set a “neutral” rating for the company in a research note on Friday.
-Two investment analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $18.11.
+Piper Sandler dropped their target price on Expensify from $12.00 to $10.00 and set a “neutral” rating for the company in a report on Friday.
+Finally, Morgan Stanley began coverage on Expensify in a report on Tuesday, January 17th.
+They issued an “equal weight” rating and a $9.00 target price for the company.
+Two equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $18.11.

 Expensify, Inc provides a cloud-based expense management software platform to individuals, small businesses, and corporations in the United States and internationally.
 The company's platform enables users to manage corporate cards, pay bills, generate invoices, collect payments, and book travel.